naseem-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedLists/README.md

 “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

 worked as pair with Ibrahim

+## code challenge 8:
+---
+Write a function called mergeLists which takes two linked lists as arguments and merge it togather.